The-INVINCIGUY/Arduino-watch-with-on-board-BMS/v2/README.md

 Changed:

-1. Switch SW1 moved from ATmega328P ADC0/PC0 (pin 23) to PB0 (pin 12, Arduino D8).
+1. A pin from switch SW1 moved from ATmega328P ADC0/PC0 (pin 23) to PB0 (pin 12, Arduino D8).
 2. ATmega328P PD2/INT0 (pin 4) connected to RV-3028-C7 INT output for RTC wake-up interrupts.
 3. ATmega328P PC4/SDA and PC5/SCL dedicated to RV-3028-C7 I²C communication.
-4. ADC0, ADC1, ADC2, ADC3, ADC5, and ADC7 reserved as spare test points / expansion pins and should be exposed where practical.
+4. ~~ADC0, ADC1, ADC2, ADC3, ADC5, and ADC7 reserved as spare test points / expansion pins and should be exposed where practical.~~

 Design Notes: